 Eat High-fat Foods

-Low-fat foods like peanut butter, yogurt and yogurt are everywhere.
+Low-fat foods like peanut butter and yogurt are everywhere.
 If you think that fat is not suitable for your age, you will likely go for these options.
 But the fact is that low-fat products often contain a lot of sugar, and sometimes they have more calories than high-fat foods.
 For instance:

 - 237 ml of coffee made with high-fat and sugar-free milk contains one teaspoon of natural milk sugar and 18 calories.
 In contrast, the same amount of low-fat mocha contains 6.5 teaspoons of sugar and 160 calories.